MrRootZero/MrRootZero/README.md

 🌱 Currently learning JSP + Restful WS + Spring 😋

-⚡ Fun fact: I'm passionate about fitness and you can often find me hitting the gym, working on strength and staying healthy! 💪😄🏋️ Feel free to send me a message, and we can chat and connect about our shared interests in technology, coding, or fitness! 😄👋
+⚡ Fun fact: I'm passionate about fitness and bodybuilding 💪😄🏋️ Feel free to send me a message, and we can chat and connect about our shared interests in technology, coding, or fitness! 😄👋

 <br/>